Day 6, August 16th, Four Points CG to Waterfalls CG, 27 km, 811 m elevation gain, 800 m elevation loss, 9 hrs (Segment 26).

 We completed the mostly downhill hike to Jonas Cutoff CG in 45 minutes.
 The campground was completely deserted so we made our way to the eating area to have our lunch.
 We took advantage of our break to dry out the tent and get our feet out of our damp shoes.

-Emily chose to change her socks to keep her feet on the drier side for the remainder of the day.
+Micah chose to change their socks to keep their feet on the drier side for the remainder of the day.
 Lunch was not overly relaxing as we were pestered by the local mosquito population.
 After 30 minutes we called an end to lunch and headed out on the last leg of the day a 9 km downhill hike to Waterfalls CG.
 There was a nice bridge over Poboktan Creek just a couple hundred metres from the campground.
 We met a group there comprised of two families, one a father/daughter duo and the other was mother/father/daughter trio.
 The two girls were probably around 15/16 years old.
 The group had hiked up from Poboktan Campground which was 4 km passed where we were headed at Waterfalls Campground.
 They asked about the possibility of hiking up to Jonas Shoulder.
 We did our best to be non committal and vague.
 The group had already hiked 13 km to arrive at the bridge and it was another 3 km uphill to Jonas Shoulder then they would have to hike back again.
 The total distance for the day would be about 32 km which is a big day even for day hiking.
 Looking at their body language we were both pretty sure that the teenagers were not overly enthusiastic about going further but the two dads were all excited to extend the day.
 We wished them luck and headed off.
 I have no idea what they did as we never did see them again.

 We made good time hiking on good trail for the first few kilometres.
 We came across McCready Horse Camp about 30 minutes after leaving the bridge.
 The campground is not available for hikers only for horse parties.
 On this day there did not appear to be anyone staying.
 Never did see a horse on the entire trip.